gamedevclubiitg/Club-Docs/Good_Coding_Practices.md

 # Rules for naming Variables, Properties and Function
 * ### Prefer use of full words for variables names unless running into very long names.
-Names should carry intent of use. e.g.,
+Names should carry intent of use.
+Variable and method names should be enough to tell the role of that variable or method.
+We need not need to go inside the method to read about it. e.g.,
     #### Use this
     ```csharp
     Vector3 playerPosition;